landinfotech/mycivitas/docs/src/administrator/manual/admin.md

             ![Change Password](./img/admin-5.png)

-            1. **Password:** The administrators required to provide the new password here.
+            1. **Password:** The administrators are required to provide the new password here.

             2. **Password (again):** The administrators are required to re-enter the new password for confirmation.
 This field ensures accuracy and helps prevent input errors.